Fante people: History

 However, Fante males of fighting age traditionally belonged to their father's Asafo company.

 When the Portuguese arrived in the 15th century, the Fante prevented them from venturing inland and leased properties for Portuguese trading missions.
 But when the Portuguese objected to Fante rules and regulations, the Fante expelled them after a series of skirmishes and battles.
 Thereafter the Dutch arrived, followed by the British.
 The Fante served as middlemen in the commerce between the interior and British and Dutch traders on the coast.
 The Fante became a very wealthy and prosperous state upon their dealings with the various European powers.

 In the early 18th century, the modern Fante Confederacy was formed, with the aim of establishing themselves as a nation to be taken seriously by their European counterparts and the withdrawal of Europeans from Fante lands.
 The Fantes for centuries already had a very complex system of federal government in which various states co-exist in an alliance.
 Each Fante state is led by a Paramount Chief.
 However, in times of war, they always mobilized a Union army often commanded by the Paramount Chief of Abura.
 Facing such stern resistance, the Portuguese, Germans, Swedish and Danes after many decades vacated all trading forts in Mfantseman.
 The Dutch decided to stay, leading to many wars between Fante and the Dutch, who failed to colonize them.
-In 1844, having been weakened by constant battles with the Ashanti and their allies the Dutch, the Fante Confederacy signed the bond of 1844 with the British.
+In 1844, having been weakened by constant battles with the Ashanti and their allies the Dutch, the Fante Confederacy signed the Bond of 1844 with the British.
 The British left Cape Coast and moved the capital of Gold Coast to Accra as a response to the resistance movement.
 The modern Fante Confederacy was established in response to the threat of Europeans attempting to colonize vast areas within modern-day Ghana.
-So in 1844, a bond was signed between the Fante Confederacy, on behalf of the Gold Coast, and the British, allowing the Gold Coast to gain total independence without war one hundred years later.
+In 1844, a bond was signed between the Fante Confederacy, on behalf of the Gold Coast, and the British, allowing the Gold Coast to gain total independence without war one hundred years later.

 Several Ashanti-Fante Wars followed, due to the Ashanti quest for direct trade routes to the coast.
 On one occasion, the Fante were aided by the British, who nevertheless managed to seriously weaken the strong Fante confederation established between 1868 and 1872, believing it a threat to their hegemony on the coast.
 The British and the Dutch took sides in these Ashanti-Fante wars, with the British supporting the Fante and the Dutch supporting the Ashanti.

 While Mfantsefo are known widely to be a peaceful people, in times of war they rally for the common defence.
 Due to wars with the Dutch and allied Ashanti, the combined strength of the Fante Union Army numbered more than thirty thousand men in 1844.
 It was under the command of Amfo Otu, Paramount Chief of Abura, that they laid siege to their own town of Elmina and its European castle, eventually expelling the Dutch from their stronghold in Elmina.